GSmithApps/samples-python/hello/hello_patch_grant_README.md

 show what it does when replaying.

 - if replaying, and the code has a call to patched,
-  - if the patch ID is somewhere in the event history
+  - if the patch ID exists anywhere in the event history
     - if the event is after where we currently are in the event history, then, in other words, our patch is before the